koshkokoshka/c-fbx-parser/README.md

 Please note that this code is only for parsing nodes and properties.
 Reading and processing the model data is up to you.

-The research papers I used to write this parser are:
+The research papers I used to write this project:
 - https://code.blender.org/2013/08/fbx-binary-file-format-specification
 - https://liangz0707.github.io/whoimi/blogs/3DBasic/FBXFileFormat.html